Súper Astro Jr.: Professional wrestling career

+Early career (2014–2018)

 He started out his professional wrestling career in 2014, at the age of 17 or 18.
 He initially wrestled under the ring name "King Star" and wore a mask that did not resemble that of his father, allowing him to get in-ring experience without the pressure of the Súper Astro.

 In 2015 he adopted the "Súper Astro Jr." name, earning the nickname "'Heredero de un legado galáctico'" (Spanish for 'Heir to a galactic legacy).
 His first confirmed match as Súper Astro Jr. took place on December 11, 2015, as he teamed up with Mimo to defeat Ejecutor and Tromba on an independent circuit show in Mexico City.
 He briefly worked for International Wrestling Revolution Group (IWRG), one of Mexico's more well known local wrestling promotions.
 He was one of 16 men risking their wrestling mask on the outcome of a match for a Promociones R.A. show in Zaragoza, Puebla.
 In the end Comandante R2 and Cosaco Loco lost the match and Súper Astro Jr. retained his mask.